-On May 10, 2016, our board of directors approved an increase to the capital expenditure budget of approximately \$75.0 million.
+During the second quarter of 2016, our board of directors approved an increase to the 2016 capital expenditure budget of approximately \$75.0 million.
 Our revised capital expenditure budget is \$420.0 million for calendar year 2016, excluding acquisitions and investments in Medallion.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.
-Since we do not direct the expansion activities of Medallion as a 49% owner, we cannot predict future capital commitments.
+In addition, as a 49% owner of Medallion, we do not direct the expansion activities of this entity and therefore cannot predict future capital commitments related to Medallion.

-The amount, timing and allocation of capital expenditures are largely discretionary and within management's control.
+The amount, timing and allocation of capital expenditures, other than with respect to Medallion, are largely discretionary and within management's control.
 If oil, NGL and natural gas prices decline below our acceptable levels, or costs increase above our acceptable levels, we may choose to defer a portion of our budgeted capital expenditures until later periods to achieve the desired balance between sources and uses of liquidity and prioritize capital projects that we believe have the highest expected returns and potential to generate near-term cash flow.
-Subject to financing alternatives, we may also increase our capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, reduction of service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.
+Subject to financing alternatives, we may also increase our capital expenditures significantly to take advantage of opportunities we consider to be attractive.
+We consistently monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, reduction of service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.